PLEASE READ THE FOLLOWING INSTRUCTIONS AND COMPLETE AND SUBMIT THE FORM AT THE BOTTOM OF THIS PAGE.

 - All food at a bake sale must be individually wrapped and labeled.

 - Ingredients that are known to cause allergic reactions in some individuals must be clearly marked on the packaging.
-This includes nuts, nut oils, dairy, gluten flour, artificial sweetners, etc. It is particularly important to review ingredients in pre-made mixes where trace or hidden ingredients may be present.
+This includes nuts, nut oils, dairy, gluten flour, artificial sweeteners, etc. It is particularly important to review ingredients in pre-made mixes where trace or hidden ingredients may be present.
+Where possible a clearly read sign, posted during the event indicating potential allergen ingredients is recommended.

 - Individuals conducting the baking, wrapping or sale of baked goods must thoroughly wash their hands before handling the food.